-- Locate the slide on/off switch right next to the slide operation switch - Switch to on position. - Hold slide operation button in the out position until the slide is fully out. - To bring the slide back in, hold the button in the in position until the slide is fully locked in position.
+- Locate the slide on/off switch right next to the slide operation switch (on some models) - Switch to the on position. - Hold slide operation button in the out position until the slide is fully out. - To bring the slide back in, hold the button in the in position until the slide is fully closed.

-Slide Out Manual Operation (Adventurer Models)
+Slide-Out Manual Operation (Happi-Jac Slides)